-15 april 2019.
-Whole world is witnessing live burning of grand Notre Dame.
-Thanks to our great fast way of living we’re watching youtube streams of live fire, French Notre Dame is top trend on every social media and humanity is watching major cultural tressure fall apart right in front of our eyes.
+15 April 2019.
+The whole world is witnessing the live burning of grand Notre Dame.
+Thanks to our great fast way of living we’re watching youtube streams of live fire, French Notre Dame is the top trend on every social media and humanity is watching major cultural tressure fall apart right in front of our eyes.
 Everything happens so quickly.

 By now you might not even remember something like that happened just one week ago as so many other stuff had happened since then.